-Ingredients to make the vegan gingerbread cheesecake
+Ingredients to make vegan gingerbread cheesecake

 Notes about the ingredients